kayake/cerberus/README.md

 ## Setting up Tor

-You can use Tor, but, you need to follow this basics steps:
+To utilize Tor, adhere to these fundamental steps:

 ### Set up Control Port and Password